lsst-dm/dmtn-021/index.md

 ```
 -->

 In addition, we see ([Table 1](#table-1-image-difference-statistics) and [Figure 5](#figure-5-covariance-matrices)) that the covariances between neighboring pixels in the image difference has been significantly decreased following convolution with the decorrelation kernel.
 The covariance matrix has been significantly diagonalized.
-While the covariance of the decorrelated image might at first glance appear high relative to the random expectation, we show (below) that it is equal to the theoretical value obtained using a basic implementation of the [Zackay, et al. (2016)](https://arxiv.org/abs/1601.02655) algorithm.
+While the covariance of the decorrelated image might at first glance appear high relative to the random expectation, we show (below) that it is equal to the value obtained using a basic implementation of the [Zackay, et al. (2016)](https://arxiv.org/abs/1601.02655) "proper" image subtraction procedure.

 <!--
 ```python